-- (1) Administrative review of vocational assistance matters: - (a) Under ORS 656.340(16), Aa worker wanting review of any vocational eligibility evaluation or vocational assistance matter must requestapply to the director for administrative review by the director. - (b) Also, uUnder ORS 656.340(11) and OAR 436-120-0185(1) when the worker and insurer are unable to agree on a counselorvocational assistance provider, the insurer must requestapply to the director for administrative review by the director. - (c) Because eEffective vocational assistance is best realized in a nonadversarial environment., tThe first objective of the administrative review is to bring the parties to resolution through alternative dispute resolution procedures, including mediation conferences, whenever possible and appropriate.
-When a dispute is not resolved through mutual agreement or dismissal, the director will close the record and issue a director's review and order as described in subsections (f) and (g) of this section.
-A worker need not be represented to request or to participate in the administrative review process, which is as follows: - (da) The worker's request for review must be submitted or otherwise eommunicated to the divisiondepartment no later than the 60th day after the date the worker received written notice of the insurer's action; or, if the worker was represented at the time of the notice, within 60 days of the date the worker's representative received actual notice. - (e) Issues raised by the worker where written notice was not provided may be reviewed at the director's discretion.

-- (fb) The worker, insurer, employer at injury, and vocational assistance provider must supply needed information, attend conferences and meetings, and participate in the administrative review process as required by the director. - (A) Upon the director's request, any party to the dispute must provide available information within 14 days of the request. - (B) The insurer must promptly schedule, pay for, and submit to the divisiondirector any medical or vocational tests, consultations, or reports required by the director. - (C) The worker, insurer, employer at injury, or vocational assistance provider must simultaneously providesend copies of material to the other parties to the dispute when submittingsending material to the divisiondirector.
-If necessary, the director will assist an unrepresented worker in sending copies to the appropriate parties. - (D) Failure to comply with this subsection may result in the director following: - (A) If the worker fails to comply without reasonable cause, the director may dismissing the administrative review as described in subsection (d); or, the director may decide deciding the issue on the basis of available information when the worker, insurer, provider, or employer at injury fails to comply without reasonable cause. - (B) If the insurer, vocational assistance provider, or employer at injury fails to comply without reasonable cause, the director may decide the issue on the basis of available information. - (c) At the director's discretion, the director may issue an order of deferral to temporarily suspend administrative review.
-The order of deferral will specify the conditions under which the review will be resumed. - (d) The director may issue an order of dismissal under appropriate conditions. - (ge) The director maywill issue a letter of agreement when the parties resolve a dispute within the scope of these rules. - (A) Any agreement may include an agreement on attorney fees, if any, to be paid to the worker's attorney. - (B) The agreement will become effective on the 10th day after the letter of agreement is issued unless the agreement specifies otherwise.
-Once the agreement becomes final, the director may reconsider approval of the agreement upon the director's own motion or upon a motion by a party. - (C) The director may revise a letter ofthe agreementor reinstate the review only under one or more of the following conditions: - (A) One or both parties fail to honor the agreement; - (B) The agreement was based on misrepresentation; - (C) Implementation of the agreement is not feasible because of unforeseen circumstances; or - (D) All parties request revision or reinstatement of the review.
+- (a) A worker wanting review of any vocational eligibility evaluation or vocational assistance matter must request administrative review by the director. - (b) Under ORS 656.340(11) and OAR 436-120-0185 when the worker and insurer are unable to agree on a counselor, the insurer must request administrative review by the director. - (c) Effective vocational assistance is best realized in a nonadversarial environment.
+The first objective of administrative review is to bring the parties to resolution through alternative dispute resolution procedures, including mediation conferences, whenever possible and appropriate.
+When a dispute is not resolved through mutual agreement or dismissal, the director will close the record and issue a director's review and order. - (d) The worker's request for review must be submitted to the division no later than the 60th day after the date the worker received written notice of the insurer's action. - (e) Issues raised by the worker where written notice was not provided may be reviewed at the director's discretion. - (f) The worker, insurer, employer at injury, and provider must supply needed information, attend conferences and meetings, and participate in the administrative review process as required by the director. - (A) Upon the director's request, any party to the dispute must provide available information within 14 days of the request. - (B) The insurer must promptly schedule, pay for, and submit to the division any medical or vocational tests, consultations, or reports required by the director. - (C) The worker, insurer, employer at injury, or provider must simultaneously provide copies of material to the other parties to the dispute when submitting material to the division. - (D) Failure to comply with this subsection may result in the director dismissing the administrative review or deciding the issue on the basis of available information when the worker, insurer, provider, or employer at injury fails to comply without reasonable cause. - (g) The director may issue a letter of agreement when the parties resolve a dispute within the scope of these rules.

-- (hf) After the parties have had the opportunity to present evidence, and any meetings or conferences deemed necessary by the director have been held, the director will issue an order.
-The parties have 60 days from the date the director's review and order is issued to request a hearing under OAR 436-001-0019.
-An order is issued on the date it is mailed. - (ig) The director may on the director's own motion reconsider or withdraw any order that has not become final by operation of law. - (j) A party also may request reconsideration of an director's review and administrative order upon an allegation of error, omission, misapplication of law, incomplete record, or the discovery of new material evidence that could not reasonably have been discovered and produced during the review. - (A) The director may grant or deny a request for reconsideration at the director's sole discretion. - (B) A request for reconsideration must be received by the division-mailed before the director's review and administrative order becomes final, or, if appealed, before the proposed and final order is issued. - (Ch) During any reconsideration of the administrative review order, tThe parties may submit new material evidence consistent with this rule and may respond to such evidence submitted by others. - (Di) Any party requesting reconsideration or responding to a reconsideration request Parties must simultaneously notify all other interested parties of their contentions and provide them with copies of all additional information presented. - (Ei) A request for reconsideration does not stay the 60-day time period within which the parties may request a hearing.
+- (A) Any agreement may include an agreement on attorney fees, if any, to be paid to the worker's attorney. - (B) The agreement will become effective on the 10th day after the letter of agreement is issued unless the agreement specifies otherwise. - (C) The director may revise a letter of agreement. - (h) The parties have 60 days from the date the director's review and order is issued to request a hearing under OAR 436-001-0019. - (i) The director may on the director's own motion reconsider or withdraw any order that has not become final by operation of law. - (j) A party may request reconsideration of a director's review and order upon an allegation of error, omission, misapplication of law, incomplete record, or the discovery of new material evidence that could not reasonably have been discovered and produced during the review. - (A) The director may grant or deny a request for reconsideration at the director's sole discretion. - (B) A request for reconsideration must be received by the division before the director's review and order becomes final or, if appealed, before the proposed and final order is issued. - (C) The parties may submit new material evidence consistent with this rule and may respond to such evidence submitted by others. - (D) Parties must simultaneously notify all other interested parties of their contentions and provide them with copies of all additional information presented. - (E) A request for reconsideration does not stay the 60-day time period within which the parties may request a hearing.